daniel-keen/thexdd/README.md

 - 👋 Hi, I’m Daniel
 - 👀 I’m mainly interested in game development & music composition
-- 🌱 I’m currently learning cryptocurrencies
+- 🌱 I’m currently learning something
 - 💞️ I’m looking to collaborate
-- 📫 How to reach me: daniel@geekyraccoons.com
+- 📫 How to reach me: denieln@gmail.com

 <!---
 thexdd/thexdd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.